YesSeri/my_blog_template/README.md

 ```
 Open `localhost:3000` and login with the username and password you choose in your .env file.

+If you want an empty new database, just delete the old one, and a new one will be created upon starting the server.

 ## Production
 I use [pm2](https://pm2.keymetrics.io/) to run the server permanently.
 You can use a free Ec2 instance from AWS to host the blog online.
 I used this [guide](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server) to learn how to deploy a nodejs project to EC2.

+It is also very simple to publish it using [heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).
 ## Tech Stack

 - **Client:** [Simple.CSS](https://simplecss.org/), [Quill](https://simplecss.org/), [Google Fonts](https://fonts.google.com/)